A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Statistical Hypotheses

 This formulation of hypotheses differs from previous formulations in the literature on dose-finding studies.
 Some authors have used simple hypotheses to motivate study designs.
 For example, the BOIN design with a non-informative prior is essentially a likelihood comparison among three simple hypotheses, and the toxicity assessment in \citet{c18} compares two simple hypotheses using the law of likelihood.
 These authors demonstrate that simple hypotheses can be useful tools for motivating and modifying study designs to achieve desired operating characteristics.
 On the other hand, simple hypotheses, especially those chosen on the basis of operating characteristics, may be difficult to interpret as they do not correspond to \lq\lq real" scientific questions.
-Some interval designs (e.g., TEQR, mTPI and i3+3) are based on three interval hypotheses corresponding to three different actions (escalate, stay or de-escalate).
-The middle interval is supposed to contain values of $p$ for which the correct action is to stay.
-The existence of such an interval may be questionable.
-As noted earlier, once the true value of $p$ is known, there is no point staying at the current dose.
-The only reason to stay is that there is insufficient evidence to support escalation and de-escalation.
-In other words, the decision to stay results from a lack of evidence and not from the true value of $p$.